Skip to content

 Summary

-The main character in Girl in the Blue Coat Hanneke Bakker, an 18-year-old girl living in Nazi-occupied Amsterdam, is mourning the loss of her boyfriend, Bas, who died fighting against the German invasion.
-To cope with her grief and contribute to the resistance effort, Hanneke works as a black-market courier for Mr. Kreuk, an undertaker.
-She agrees, drawn by a desire to help.
-As part of the resistance, Hanneke faces numerous challenges and risks her own life to protect Liesel.
+The main character in Girl in the Blue Coat is Hanneke Bakker, an 18-year-old girl living in Nazi-occupied Amsterdam who is mourning the loss of her boyfriend, Bas, who died fighting against the German invasion.
+To cope with her grief and contribute to the resistance effort, Hanneke agrees to works as a black-market courier for Mr. Kreuk, an undertaker.
+As part of the resistance, Hanneke faces numerous challenges and risks her own life to protect others.

 Main Themes